 Skills for Londoners Capital Fund

-In 2017 the Skills for Londoners Capital Investment Fund was launched with over£110m of LEAP funding for investment into estate and equipment for London's skills providers over four years.
+Most recently the Skills for Londoners Capital Fund (SfLCF) was launched (2017) with over £110m of LEAP funding for investment into estate and equipment for London's skills providers over four years.
+The fund will:

 London South East Colleges - Industry standard training facilities